iterative/dvc.org/content/docs/studio/user-guide/model-registry/assign-stage.md

 deployment environments upon the creation of a new Git tag for stage assignment.
 For that, you can leverage any ML model deployment tool, such as MLEM.

-You can assign stages using the [`gto` CLI].
-To assign stages using Iterative Studio, watch this tutorial video or read on below:
+To assign stages using Iterative Studio, watch this tutorial video or read on
+below:

 https://www.youtube.com/watch?v=Vrp1O5lkWBo